Case Study: Scoring a Visitor Access Control Eagle at Ruimsig Country Club

-Established in 1986, the Gary Player designed Ruimsig golf course is conveniently situated in the heart of the West Rand.
+Established in 1986, the Gary Player-designed Ruimsig golf course is conveniently situated in the heart of the West Rand.
 As with many similar facilities, opportunistic theft is an issue.
 After a number of members’ vehicles were stolen from the country club premises, management decided it was opportune to replace their dog-eared visitor book and manually operated boom gate with a more secure option.

 System integrator Brian Schutte of JDR IT Solutions says that, following a meeting with the golf club committee in late 2018, he approached Elvey to devise a cost-effective access control solution that would control the ingress and egress of people to Ruimsig, without hindering the traffic throughput of members.
 “Our relationship with Elvey goes back 10 years and the team has a wealth of knowledge in designing and specifying solutions that fit the specific application requirements and the budget of the client.”

-Schutte explains that the new system needed to provide the golf club management committee with correct data on visitors in terms of their identity according to their driver’s licence and vehicle registration disk, or in the case of non-vehicular traffic, their ID book.
+Schutte explains that the new system needed to provide the golf club management committee with correct data on visitors in terms of their identity according to their driver’s license and vehicle registration disk, or in the case of non-vehicular traffic, their ID book.

 The system needed to automatically gather the visitor’s data and make this data available to the appropriate parties.
 The security officer would then play a more passive role in the process, simply using the VMS system to capture the relevant information and where required, to blacklist offenders.
 The traffic spikes and booms would operate automatically once an entry/exit pin code was entered by the visitor in the keypad of the reader.

-The FEDILE CP60 series VMS scanner is extremely durable and provides quick and accurate data recording, verification and feedback results.
+The FEDILE CP60 series VMS scanner is extremely durable and provides quick and accurate data recording, verification, and feedback results.
 The reader connects via Wi-Fi to the Impro Portal backbone.

 The Dahua 4 MP WDR infrared mini bullet camera automatically records footage of vehicles and their occupants as they enter and exit the Ruimsig facilities, ensuring accurate graphic evidence to substantiate data recorded from the relevant identity and vehicle registration sources.
 The camera is situated at the entrance to the Country Club, mounted on a custom-made stainless steel gooseneck from Advanced Poles & Brackets.
 The day/night mechanical infrared filter makes the camera ideal for use in fluctuating lighting conditions.
 Data from the Dahua camera feeds to the Dahua 32-channel NVR, equipped with built-in video analytics.